4AT: Recommended use

 The 4AT is intended to be used to assess for delirium on initial presentation with the patient, in transitions of care, in periods of high risk such as post-operatively and when delirium is suspected.
 Using the 4AT multiple times per day for monitoring for new onset delirium for prolonged periods (weeks or more) is not recommended because of the burden of repeated cognitive testing on patients and staff.
 However, it can be used 1-2 times per day for specified periods, e.g. peri-operatively.
-Additionally the 4AT is commonly used to monitor for recovery from active delirium.
+Additionally the 4AT is validated for monitoring for recovery from active delirium.
 The 4AT is thus considered an episodic delirium test rather than a monitoring test.
 Use of the 4AT multiple times per day may be associated with lower compliance and overall performance because of the burden on staff and patients caused by performing several face to face interviews and cognitive testing per day.

 Shorter, largely observational tests such as the National Early Warning Score - 2 (NEWS2), RADAR, the Delirium Observation Scale (DOS), the (Single Question in Delirium (SQiD)), or the Nursing Delirium Screening Scale (Nu-DESC) are more suitable for ongoing routine monitoring for new delirium after admission to hospital (or in long-term care settings).
 A positive score in those tests generally then requires a more detailed assessment with a tool like the 4AT.
 This is an area of delirium practice which requires additional research.

 The 4AT is one of several other delirium assessment tools in the literature.
 Each varies in its intended use (research, severity grading, very brief screening, etc.), completion time, need for training, and psychometric characteristics.